 Typically, you'll create content in the Live environment.
 However, when deploying a newly-built site for the very first time, it is often necessary to push the content "up", which is the opposite of the normal content workflow.
 In this case, you may move the database and files (e.g. images) from Dev or Test to Live via the Database/Files > Clone area of the Dashboard.

 Moving content up to Live should almost never be done on a launched site.
-The only exception is if that site is 100% read-only, as pushing the database and files will overwrite all changes made.
-Also note that overwriting the database of a live site may cause downtime.
+The only exception is if that site is 100% read-only, as pushing the database and files will overwrite all changes made in Live, like comments or ecommerce orders from the public.
+Also note that overwriting the database of a Live environment may cause downtime.

 If there are other workflows you would like to see, contact us.
 We're always looking for ways to improve the platform.